 -Sajia Darwish, AGFAF Student, Mount Holyoke '17

-In 2019 Afghanistan does not have a defined waste management system; solid waste and recycling litter the streets.
+In 2019, Afghanistan did not have a defined waste management system; solid waste and recycling littered the streets.
 Disheartened by what she saw each time she walked out her door, Khadija began to think of how she could tackle this issue, "I don’t want to be one of those people who look at the problem and wishes or hopes that something should be done.
-I didn’t want to keep complaining about these issues, I wanted to solve it."
-As a result, the compost project came to life in the summer of 2019 with plans for further development and expansion in the coming years.
+I didn’t want to keep complaining about these issues.
+I wanted to solve it."
+As a result, the compost project came to life in the summer of 2019.

 Founded by AGFAF scholar Farida, LOYA (League of Young Afghans) for PEACE members believe that "political peace can be attained through peace deals and peace talks amongst politicians, but social peace can be only attained when citizens are ready to forgive each other and live together.
 Our mission is to raise awareness of the role of women in peace-building and conflict resolution and to facilitate conversations about the roles of youth and women in a post peace Afghanistan."